ダン ナム カイン

 - M.Sc. in Information Systems & Technology, University of Paris-XI, France, 2014

-- B.Sc. in Electronics & Telecommunications, VNU University of Engineering and Technology, Vietnam, 2011
+- B.Sc. in Electronics & Telecommunications, Vietnam National University, Vietnam, 2011

 Work Experience